 A work injury may seem unlikely in a print shop, but repetitive motion injuries and slip-and-fall accidents can happen in any office.
 For example, an employee who works on a copy shop’s computer could develop carpal tunnel syndrome.
 The employer might have to pay for doctor’s appointments, physical therapy, and part of the employee's wages for the time the worker spends recovering.

-Workers’ compensation can pay for an injured worker’s medical expenses and also provide disability benefits while they are unable to work.
+Workers’ compensation insurance can pay for an injured worker’s medical expenses and also provide disability benefits while they are unable to work.

 Typically included in a workers’ comp policy, employer’s liability insurance offers protection when a printing or copying employee decides to sue a business owner over an injury.